Macerich Co: The Losing Streak Continues (MAC) | Comtex SmarTrend

 Macerich Co: The Losing Streak Continues (MAC)

-Shares of Macerich Co (NYSE:MAC) traded today at $15.93, breaking its 52-week low.
-Approximately 778,000 shares have changed hands today, as compared to an average 30-day volume of 3.6 million shares.
+Shares of Macerich Co (NYSE:MAC) traded today at $8.50, breaking its 52-week low.
+So far today approximately 438,000 shares have been exchanged, as compared to an average 30-day volume of 4 million shares.

+There is potential upside of 652.0% for shares of Macerich Co based on a current price of $8.50 and an average consensus analyst price target of $63.92.
+The stock should run into initial resistance at its 50-day moving average (MA) of $22.92 and subsequent resistance at its 200-day MA of $28.45.

 The Macerich Company is a fully integrated self-managed and self-administered real estate investment trust.
 The Company focuses on the acquisition, leasing, management, development and redevelopment of regional malls throughout the United States.